EdgeFirstAI/documentation/docs/models/metrics.md

 # Validation Metrics

 This page is dedicated to describing the metrics reported after running validation.
-EdgeFirst Studio supports validation of Modelpack and Fusion models.
+EdgeFirst Studio supports validation of ModelPack and Fusion models.
 The following sections will describe the metrics reported for each type of validation.

-## Modelpack
+## ModelPack

-This section will describe the validation metrics reported in [Modelpack validation sessions](modelpack/validation.md).
+This section will describe the validation metrics reported in [ModelPack validation sessions](modelpack/validation.md).

 ### Object Detection Metrics